guilarre/guilarre/README.md

 Interested in Data Science.
 Skilled at programming with Python and currently learning more about web development at EBAC (Escola Britânica de Artes Criativas e Tecnologia).

-I've only formally studied programming since recently, but I've been interested in computing ever since I was a kid, when I used to fuss around a lot with different Linux distributions.
+I've only recently started studying more about programming, but I've been interested in computing ever since I was a kid, when I used to fuss around a lot with different Linux distributions.

 ## Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/guilarre/)